pyrotek45/avon/tutorial/TECHNICAL_ARCHITECTURE.md

 3. Evaluates function body with new scope
 4. Returns result

-The efficiency comes from Arc: we dereference the Arc and clone only the captured snapshot (one HashMap clone per function call), not the entire evaluation state.
+The efficiency comes from Rc: we dereference the Rc and clone only the captured snapshot (one HashMap clone per function call), not the entire evaluation state.

 ## Recursion: By Design